-- Have students think about the content and plan their essays individually based on their charts. - Have students draft their essays.
+- Have students draft their essays.
 Remind them to use the chart with their notes and mention that even though they researched the issues in groups, their essays should reflect their own opinions.
 Give them time to write their essays. - Have students exchange drafts and make comments or suggestions.
 Encourage them to read more drafts if there is enough time.
 Ask them to use the comments and rewrite their essays.
 Call on volunteers to read their essays in class.

-Assign page 26 for additional writing practice above word and sentence level.
+Assign page 248 for additional writing practice above word and sentence level.